Frankkao813/Frankkao813/README.md

 * Statistics and linear algebra
 * C++ programming language and data structure

-### Active Repository
+### More complete repository

-The repository I am actively working on is as follows:
+The repository that I think is more complete is as follows:
 * NTU_knowledge_king: It is the final project in the programming design course I took.
-After looking at the code recently, I believe that there are multiple issue that I can work on.
+It is a game related to trivia of NTU, and the users needs to answer questions correctly to win the game.
 * data analysis: It contains the datasets and the analysis work that I completed.
+* pyqt-receipt: It is the receipt issue automation program prototype.
+The idea is to helps shops which still use the paper receipt to switch to electronic version.

+I believe that there are improvement that can be made to the repository.
+More changes will be done later.

 <!---
 Frankkao813/Frankkao813 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.